signalling-games-org/evoke/docs/source/index.rst

 ------------------------

 We will describe one of the simplest possible signalling games, along with code snippets illustrating how Evoke represents each game element.
-A fuller demonstration can be found in the section :ref:`Creating signalling games`.
+A fuller demonstration can be found on the :doc:`usage` page.

 Consider two agents, a sender and a receiver, who need to cooperate in order to achieve a common goal.
 In each round of the game, one out of two possible states of the world obtains with 50/50 probability.